 Loans and debt securities are written off when the Company has no reasonable expectations of recovering the financial asset (either in its entirety or a portion of it).
-This is the case when the Company determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the writeoff.
+This is the case when the Company determines that the borrower does not have assets or sources to the Financial Statements for the year ended March 31, 2025 (Contd..)

+of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
 A write-off constitutes a derecognition event.
 The Company may apply enforcement activities to financial assets written off.
 Recoveries resulting from the Company's enforcement activities will result in impairment gains.